kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 As we can see the top three classes have similar probabilities and the model is not confident in its prediction.

-##### AUGMENT THE TRAINING DATA
-(BONUS) Augmenting the training set might help improve model performance.
-Common data augmentation techniques include rotation, translation, zoom, flips, and/or color perturbation.
-These techniques can be used individually or combined.

-##### ANALYZE NEW IMAGE PERFORMANCE IN MORE DETAIL
-(BONUS) Calculating the accuracy on these five German traffic sign images found on the web might not give a comprehensive overview of how well the model is performing.
-Consider ways to do a more detailed analysis of model performance by looking at predictions in more detail.
-For example, calculate the precision and recall for each traffic sign type from the test set and then compare performance on these five new images..

-If one of the new images is a stop sign but was predicted to be a bumpy road sign, then we might expect a low recall for stop signs.
-In other words, the model has trouble predicting on stop signs.
-If one of the new images is a 100 km/h sign but was predicted to be a stop sign, we might expect precision to be low for stop signs.
-In other words, if the model says something is a stop sign, we're not very sure that it really is a stop sign.

-Looking at performance of individual sign types can help guide how to better augment the data set or how to fine tune the model.

-##### CREATE VISUALIZATIONS OF THE SOFTMAX PROBABILITIES
-(BONUS) For each of the five new images, create a graphic visualization of the soft-max probabilities.
-Bar charts might work well.

-##### VISUALIZE LAYERS OF THE NEURAL NETWORK
-(BONUS) See Step 4 of the Iptyon notebook for details about how to do this.

-[EDIT]
-Try experimenting with a similar test to show that your trained network's weights are looking for interesting features, whether it's looking at differences in feature maps from images with or without a sign, or even what feature maps look like in a trained network vs a completely untrained one on the same sign image.

-[EDIT]
+##### Visualize Layers of the Neural Network
+While neural networks can be a great learning device they are often referred to as a black box.
+We can understand what the weights of a neural network look like better by plotting their feature maps.
+After successfully training the neural network we can see what it's feature maps look like by plotting the output of the network's weight layers in response to a test stimuli image.
+From these plotted feature maps, it's possible to see what characteristics of an image the network finds interesting.
+For a sign, the inner network feature maps react with high activation to the sign's boundary outline or to the contrast in the sign's painted symbol.

-their network's inner weights had high activations to road boundary lines by comparing feature maps from an image with a clear path to one without.
+The network's inner weights has high activations to traffic signs by comparing feature maps from an image with a clear traffic sign to one without.

+First layer output for 'Children Crossing' sign:
+![Layer Visualization][image-visualize-layers-example1]
+First layer output for 'Keep Right' sign:
+![Layer Visualization][image-visualize-layers-example2]
+First layer output for 'Slippery Road' sign:
+![Layer Visualization][image-visualize-layers-example3]
+First layer output for 'Yield' sign:
+![Layer Visualization][image-visualize-layers-example4]
+First layer output for 'Traffic Signals' sign:
+![Layer Visualization][image-visualize-layers-example5]
+First layer output for a non-sign image (image of a puppy):
+![Layer Visualization][image-visualize-layers-example6]

 ### Strategies to Improve Classification Model
+Here is a list of approaches to improve our model:
-- experiment with different network architectures, or just change the dimensions of the LeNet layers
+- experiment with different network architectures
-- add regularization features like drop out or L2 regularization to make sure the network doesn't overfit the training data
+- experiment with other regularization features like L2 regularization to make sure the network doesn't overfit the training data
-- tune the hyperparameters
-- improve the data pre-processing with steps like normalization and setting a zero mean
+- train the model with a training set that has the same number of data points for each class.
-- augment the training data by rotating or shifting images or by changing colors
+- augment the training data by techniques such as rotation, translation, zoom, flips, and/or color perturbation
+- calculate the classification metrics for each traffic sign type to decide how to augment for each class in the training set